General Description of the Programme

 (4) Digital visual effects.

-During the four years of study, students will need to complete at least 160 credits of courses, of which 40 credits are for general education and English language, and 120 credits for required and elective major courses.
+During the four years of study, students will need to complete 160 credits of courses, including purposely-designed General Education course, English Language Enhancement course, and required and elective major courses.

 The major courses in the first two years of study cover a wide variety of subject areas in aesthetics, arts, drawing, storytelling and media production.
 In the upper years, students will integrate theories and practices with productions and advanced projects.